paul1k/react-redux-typescript-babel-webpack-boilerplate/README.md

 ## Why use TypeScript along with Babel?

 TypeScript and Babel were created for different purposes.
 Babel transpiles your ES6+ code to ES5 while TypeScript adds strict typing and other syntactic sugar.
-For instance, TypeScript does not transpile `async` / `await` to ES3 but this feature can be polyfilled with [Facebook regenerator runtime][2] and Babel.
+For instance, TypeScript does not transpile `async / await` to ES3 but this gap can be bridged with [Facebook regenerator runtime][2] and Babel.

 ## How to run